BennettElisa/JavaScript-Algorithms-and-Data-Structures-Projects/data_structures/singly_linked_list.md

 # Singly Linked List

-Objectives: - define a singly linked list - compare and contrast linked list with arrays - implement insertion, removal and traversal methods on singly linked list
+**Objectives:** - Define a singly linked list - Compare and contrast linked list with arrays - Implement insertion, removal and traversal methods

-It is a data structure that stores what ever you want and it's ordered.
+A **singly linked list** is a data structure to store what ever you want and it's ordered.
 Linked list consist of nodes and each node has a value and a pointer to another node or null **BUT NO INDEXES** like an array. **Random access is NOT allowed** meaning you have traverse each item to get to the end .

 A node contains information like a string or a number AND it references ANOTHER node.

-Properties:
+**Properties:**

 A data structure contains a HEAD, TAIL and LENGTH
 Each node is only connected one directionly to the next node